Pentadiene: Drying and rancidification

 Simplified chemical reactions associated with the formation of a hydroperoxide from a typical polyunsaturated fatty acid.
 In the second step, the hydroperoxide combines with another unsaturated side chain to generate a crosslink.

 Fats containing 1,4-pentadiene groups are drying oils, i.e. film-forming liquids suitable as paints.
 One practical consequence is that polyunsaturated fatty acids have poor shelf life owing to their tendency toward autoxidation, leading, in the case of edibles, to rancidification.
 Metals accelerate the degradation.

-Organometallic chemistry

-In organometallic chemistry, the pentadienyl anion is a ligand, the acyclic analogue of the more-common cyclopentadienyl anion.
-The pentadienyl anion is generated by deprotonation of pentadiene.
-A number of complexes are known, including bis(pentadienyl) iron, Fe(C5H7)2, the "open" analog of ferrocene.
-Only few pentadienyl complexes feature simple C5H7 ligands.
-More common is the dimethyl derivative 2,4-Me2C5H5.
-Additionally, many pentadienyl ligands are cyclic, being derived from the addition of hydride to η^{6}-arene complexes or hydride abstraction from cyclohexadiene complexes.

-The first pentadienyl complex to be reported was derived from protonolysis of a complex of pentadienol: